adeich/adeich.github.io/_posts/2019-08-12-modelling-parking-ticket-times.md

 The Jupyter notebook containing all the code and outputs can be found in this [GitHub repository](https://github.com/adeich/little_sci_comp_projects/blob/master/Modeling%20getting%20a%20parking%20ticket.ipynb).

 ### Inability to vectorize the arrival time loops
 It would have been great to vectorize[^3] all these sums of random numbers, but because there is the piece-wise condition on the sum, ('add until 2-hours is exceeded'), we need to add subsequent random numbers within a `while` loop.
-There are faster ways to do this, but with time constraints I implemented my `while` loop in standard python, having to manually keep track of several array indices:
+Because the numbers are random, there is not a fixed-length array of numbers to add---sometimes it will be few; sometimes many.
+There are faster ways to implement this while-loop in Python, but with time constraints I implemented my `while` loop somewhat naively, having to manually keep track of several array indices.

 ### Connecting standard Gamma form to that of `scipy.stats.gamma()`

-A difficulty in using the `scipy.stats.gamma()` function here is its arguments don't match up with our known values of $$\mu$$ and $$\sigma$$.
+A difficulty in using the `scipy.stats.gamma()` function here is that its arguments don't match up with our variables $$\mu$$ and $$\sigma$$.
 I derived a conversion formula, as follows.

-In [scipy.stats.gamma](https://docs.scipy.org/doc/scipy/reference/generated/scipy.stats.gamma.html), the gamma function is called by `gamma.pdf(x, a, loc, scale)`, where `x` is an array of locations (what is the probability density at a given $$x$$?); `a` is a special 'shape' descriptor that does **not** equal $$\sigma$$; `loc` is the origin, always `0` here; and `scale` parameter is, importantly, different than the standard deviation of the gamma distribution.
+In [scipy.stats.gamma](https://docs.scipy.org/doc/scipy/reference/generated/scipy.stats.gamma.html), the gamma function is called by `gamma.pdf(x, a, loc, scale)`, where `x` is an array of locations ("what is the probability density at a given *x*?"); `a` is a special 'shape' descriptor that does **not** equal $$\sigma$$; `loc` is the origin, always `0` here; and `scale` parameter is, importantly, different than the standard deviation of the gamma distribution.

 Whereas, the standard form of the gamma pdf (see the [wikipedia article](https://en.wikipedia.org/wiki/Gamma_distribution)) is